preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/business-group-settings/settings/document-picker/index.rst.txt

 Document Picker settings
 =============================

 Here you set up categories for the Document Picker.
 Each category is then available as a tab in the Documewnt Picker.

-An example:
+Here's an example.
 These categories:

 .. image:: document-picker-categories.png